 Most specialty rotations (OB, surgery, emerg) are done locally with pediatrics and internal medicine experiences done at our Owen Sound or Orillia sites.
-The general practice peds or ‘baby doc’ program is novel to the local hospital with a group of GP’s on a roster to cover neonatal emergencies.
+The general practice peds or ‘baby doc’ program is novel to the local hospital with a group of General Practitioners on a roster to cover neonatal emergencies.
 There is also a very strong general practice anaesthetic program which provides opportunities for residents to gain added skills.
 The community has recently added a Hospice under the guidance and direction of some local generalist physicians, who specialize in providing palliative care.
 Training through these physicians is available for those who are interested.

 Community website: Town of Collingwood